wiz-rd/wiz-rd/README.md

 - AI _(ethically)_
   - Other types of Machine Learning
 - Technology
-- And...

-_Upending the status quo - not relying solely on tools, languages, or software created before us when more efficient or better possibilities exist that only have yet to be found or implemented._
+- And, where wise, not relying on the status quo

 🍀 I like:
 - Linux
 - FOSS
 - Clean code
 - Fun projects
-- Good Documentation
+- Good documentation
+- Mechanical keyboards
 - Growth

 🌵 I dislike:
-- JavaScript _(although I can write it)_
 - Sitting still for too long
 - Not challenging myself

-📫 How to reach me:
+📫 **How to reach me:**
-_No idea.
-I think there's an email around here somewhere._
+No idea.
+I think there's an email around here somewhere.

-⚡ Fun fact:
+⚡ **Fun fact:**
-_I like absurd words.
-Such as..._
+I like absurd words.
+Such as...

 Eclectic
 -